 Key Points to Reducing Hot Tub Costs in Winter

 - Invest in a high-quality hot tub cover with a radiant heat shield on its inner section to help maintain warm water with less electrical use.

 - The inclusion of a hot tub blanket can substantially reduce heating loss.

 - Every degree lower you set the hot tub’s temperature, the lower your monthly utility bills will be.

 - Reduce overall hot tub cost per year through regular cleanings, which allows the filtration system to run less so owners save money and extend the life of the hot tub’s components.

 - Close the spa’s jets when it’s not in use to prevent cool air from entering the system.

-If you are in need of more money saving spa tips, are considering buying a hot tub, or are interested in finding top-quality supplies and hot tub accessories, contact Aqua Spas and Pools in Gig Harbor, WA today.
+If you are in need of more spa tips that reduce the true cost of running a hot tub, are considering buying a hot tub, or are interested in finding top-quality supplies and hot tub accessories, contact Aqua Spas and Pools in Gig Harbor, WA today.